 Jimmy Baker, Chancellor - Alabama Community College System Dr. Patricia Sims - J.F.
-Drake State Community and Technical College Huntsville, Alabama
+Drake State Community and Technical College

 We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of J.F.
-Drake State Community and Technical College (the "College"), a component unit of the State of Alabama, as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated January 17, 2023.
+Drake State Community and Technical College (the "College"), a component unit of the State of Alabama, as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated January 16, 2024.
+Our report includes an emphasis of a matter reference to the change in accounting principle resulting from the implementation of GASB 96 Subscription-Based Information Technology Arrangements, as of October 1, 2022.